Illustration

 Careers

 Our Illustration degree will prepare you for a career in a variety of fields, including: book arts and publishing, editorial, animation and printmaking.
 It will also act as a firm foundation for postgraduate study.
-Many of our graduates successfully run their own freelance businesses.
-They work on commissions for children’s books and publications for companies such as Digital Arts magazine, AOL, New Scientist, Ammo magazine, Ikea, Anorak Press and Kooga.
+Many of our graduates successfully run their own freelance businesses, work at in-house agencies, and use their critical thinking skills in innovative and exciting ways.

 Teaching and assessment